yortem/chrome-stremio-imdb/README.md

 ![Screenshot](screenshot-stremio-imdb.png)

-This is an unofficial chrome extention of neither IMDB \ Stremio.
+This is an unofficial chrome extension of neither IMDB \ Stremio